Next Start

 • Reading, interpreting and carrying out plans detailed on blueprints, sketches and other instructions

-• Inspecting structures and other materials before welding
+• Calculating and measuring part dimensions and inspecting structures and other materials before welding

 • Maintaining welding equipment and tools

-Benefits of a Welding Career
+3 Benefits of a Welding Career

 Because most welders enjoy thinking outside the box, they also appreciate opportunities to try new things.
-In fact, some welders keep inspired by pursuing employment across industries throughout their careers, while others might use their experience to start their own businesses.
+In fact, some welders remain inspired by pursuing employment across industries throughout their careers, while others might use their experience to start their own businesses.

-Aside from the versatility, a welding career could offer room for growth for those with the right skills, certifications and industry experience.
+Aside from versatility, a welding career could offer room for growth for those with the right skills, certifications and industry experience.
 Most UTI grads start out working as entry-level technicians or in other entry-level roles.
 With enough experience and hard work, some welding technicians may be able to advance into positions such as certified welding inspectors, teachers or project managers.77

 Is Postsecondary Education Required To Be a Welding Technician?